 Afte chemical peels, the new layer of skin will appear within a few days.
 And by weeks, the skin is fully healed.
 Deeper peels, meanwhile, produce the most dramatic results, although they require the longest healing time.
 By removing the outer layers of skin, you can expect that your shallow acne scars, pigmentations, and other imperfections are gone or at least drastically minimized.

 Be ready to discuss your medical history, which will include your past and current health conditions, use of drugs and supplements, and skincare regimen.
-Before a chemical peel for acne treatment, our dermatologist will inspect your skin, particularly of the treatment area.
+Before a Chemical Peels Charlotte for acne treatment, our dermatologist will inspect your skin, particularly of the treatment area.
 This will help our doctor identify the most ideal type and depth of peel based on your underlying anatomies, particularly relating to the tone and thickness of your skin.